We made changes to your railroad retirement tax return because we believe there was a miscalculation. You now have an overpayment on your account.

-- Contact us within 10 days of the date of your notice if you disagree with the changes we made.
+- If you disagree with our changes, contact us within 10 days of the date of your notice.

-- Correct the copy of your railroad retirement tax return that you kept for your records if you agree with our changes.
+- If you agree with our changes, correct the copy of your railroad retirement tax return that you kept for your records.

-- You should receive a refund of the amount you overpaid as long as you don’t owe any other amounts we are required to collect.
-You don’t need to do anything.
+- You should receive a refund of any overpayment shortly, as long as you don’t owe additional amounts we're required to collect.

 Answers to common questions